 For the current provisional and exploratory analysis, I have approached the problem of the construction of a sub-Saharan mythological corpus is a very pragmatic way.
 What is required is a data set that is sufficiently rich and comprehensive to bring out repetitive patterns of major mythemes, and show these mythemes in the context and in connection with other mythemes.
-Much like the set of literary works on the basis of which a literary scholar provisionally reports on a national literature in a particular period, such a data set need not be totally complete, up-to-date, philologically impeccable, nor randomly representative, as long as it covers a large part of the available sources, and contains the more salient types and cases.
+Much like the set of literary works on the basis of which a literary scholars provisionally reports on a national literature in a particular period, such a data set need not be totally complete, up-to-date, philologically impeccable, nor randomly representative, as long as it covers a large part of the available sources, and contains the more salient types and cases.
 For the sake of comparative treatment of the mythemes, the data set must also be rendered in one language of analysis, for which I have preferred English.
-Moreover, in the present case, the construction of the data set needed to be concluded within a reasonably short time, so as to concentrate on analysis.
+Moreover the construction of the data set needed to be concluded within a reasonably short time, so as to concentrate on analysis.
 A practical solution was offered by the presence of an extensive electronic collection of African mythical fragments in Rens van der Sluijs' Mythopedia (van der Sluijs n.d.)
-My general acquaintance with the African material allowed me to recognise this collection's usefulness and considerable level of representativeness, to trace the provenance and bibliographic background of the materials included when these were not yet given with adequate scholarly detail, and to add to the material on the basis of my own primary data collection in various parts of Africa since the late 1960s.
-Although I consider the resulting sub-Saharan mythological corpus of sufficient scope and quality to base the present exploratory study upon, still my tentative conclusions will have to be checked, in the near future, on the basis of a much more systematic and comprehensive data set still to be constructed.
+My general